chrisburnell/chrisburnell.com/_posts/2016-03-23-shoot-for-the-moon.md

 A confusing subject for the uninitiated (myself included), decimals in CSS behave in a way that might not be straightforward to some, especially when you consider the variety of browsers and their individual behaviours.

-{% include content/heading.html title='A Bit of Prerequisite Information' id='prerequisite-information' %}
+{% include_cached content/heading.html title='A Bit of Prerequisite Information' id='prerequisite-information' %}

 It’s probably worth refreshing yourself on the various rounding methods used in CSS in various browsers.
 [Alex Kilgour](https://github.com/howlingmad/){:rel="external"} wrote an excellent article on the subject, [Browser Rounding and Fractional Pixels](http://cruft.io/posts/percentage-calculations-in-ie/){:rel="external"}, that’s more than worth reading through and bookmarking, if only for his [concise table of rounding methods](http://cruft.io/posts/percentage-calculations-in-ie/#browser-table){:rel="external"} used by browsers and when they’re used.
 I’ve summarised these different rounding methods below, but I still recommend checking out Alex’s article.